koenbeuk/onthedrift/content/posts/scenario-tests/index.md

 draft: true
 ---

 When developing software, you'll sooner or later be confronted with the notion of Tests.
 There are tons of resources available, both offline and online about testing software.
 In the .NET landscape we have plenty of [options](https://docs.microsoft.com/en-us/dotnet/core/testing/).
 Unit tests seem to be by far the most popular types of tests (based on the existing frameworks and their nuget download numbers).
-Lets imagine that we're implemting a Stack datatype and we now want to prove that we can Push something on our stack:
+Let's imagine that we're implementing a Stack datatype and we now want to prove that we can Push something on our stack:

 ```csharp
 [Fact]